 Kaiser purchased the grain silo in Kansas from, yep, a local farmer.
 And get this, he was able to drive his future home back to Arizona because it was small enough to fit in the back of his pickup truck.

-Shown here is the first floor of this two-storey tiny home.
+Shown here is the first floor of this two-story tiny home.
 It has an open floor plan that includes the kitchen, a small dining area, and the living room.

 The home's beautiful wood surfaces were constructed out of scrap walnut plank flooring.
-Kaiser purchased it on Craigslist for the bargain... basement price of $350.
-Yes, we are jealous!Continue to 3 of 5 below.
+Kaiser purchased it on Craigslist for the bargain-basement price of $350.
+Yes, we are jealous!Continue to 2 of 4 below.

 The bedroom is located on the second floor.
 It has a motorized skylight that floods the room with natural rays when opened.
 No worries about storage space here.
 The woods walls conceal cabinetry, which provides this tiny abode with tons of vertical storage.

 The bedroom has an additional surprise feature that turns the boudoir into a cozy home theater.
-The couple installed a digital projector so they can enjoy movies or binge watch their favorite shows on the opposite wall while lounging in bed.Continue to 4 of 5 below.
+The couple installed a digital projector so they can enjoy movies or watch marathons of their favorite shows on the opposite wall while lounging in bed.Continue to 3 of 4 below.

 The Silo House: Yes, There's a Yard